Do you know where your time really goes? Here's how you should do a time audit, and how a time tracking tool like Timeneye can help you with that

 You can perform a time audit only using

-However we advise agains spreadsheets, becosue on the long run they become unmanageable, prone to error, and difficult to read
+However, we advise against spreadsheets, because on the long run they become unmanageable, prone to error, and difficult to read

-Instead it’s better to use time tracking tool like timeneye with his reporting features.
+Instead, it’s better to use a time tracking tool like Timeneye with his reporting features.

 Timeneye will give you exactly the tools and data you need to perform your evaluation.